Emotional Impact of Diagnosis

 Stages of Grief

-Following closely after shock, denial may be used to cushion the reality the parent begins to see unfolding.
-During this stage a parent may think or even say,
+Following closely after shock, denial may be used to cushion the reality that is unfolding.
+During this stage a parent may think or even say, "This can’t be happening to my child."

 A parent who reaches this stage begins to feel that the anger, sadness, and mourning have lessened.
 The person begins to see the reality of the loss clearly and acknowledge the life change it has brought.